 Organisation of a solera

 The number of tiers between the solera and the last criadera, varies largely and depends on the style of the wine and the preferences of the bodega.
 In general, Manzanilla and Fino soleras will have more criaderas than those of Oloroso and other oxidatively aged sherry, and in general older wines will have less criaderas.
 A typical Fino solera will range between three and seven criaderas.
-A Manzanilla solera will have at least nine criaderas, up to fifteen.
+A Manzanilla solera will have at least nine criaderas, up to twenty.